symmmys/yingojack/README.md

 Check /examples for some simple usage.

-Requires [portaudio](https://github.com/gordonklaus/portaudio) for microphone analysis.
+Requires [JACK](https://github.com/xthexder/go-jack) for microphone analysis.
+...
+Perhaps it could have options for either.
+I'm just getting started on this fork at the moment, so if you're reading this, it's probably not working yet.